WebAssembly/component-model/design/mvp/CanonicalABI.md

   post_return()

-  caller_instance.may_enter = True
   return flat_results
 ```
 The definitions of `canon_lift` and `canon_lower` are mostly symmetric (swapping
 lifting and lowering), with a few exceptions:
-* The calling instance cannot be re-entered over the course of the entire call,
-  not just while lifting the parameters.
-This ensures not just the needs of the
-  Canonical ABI, but the general non-re-entrance expectations outlined in the
-  [component invariants].
 * The caller does not need a `post-return` function since the Core WebAssembly
   caller simply regains control when `canon_lower` returns, allowing it to free
   (or not) any memory passed as `flat_args`.